zeromev/zeromev.github.io/wayforward.md

 ## users

 A possible way forward for users looking to avoid or reduce toxic MEV.
+TODO